-5. Local Governments Only.
-No more than 10% of the funds awarded by this agreement may be used by the CAR itself as a programmatic cost for Brownfield Program development and implementation of monitoring health conditions and institutional controls.
-The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted and the assessment indicates that the sites are

-- contaminated with hazardous substances.
+- 5. Local Governments Only.
+If authorized in the EPA-approved workplan and budget narrative, up to 10% of the funds awarded by this agreement may be used by the CAR itself as a programmatic cost for Brownfield Program development and implementation of monitoring health conditions and institutional controls.
+The health monitoring activities must be associated with brownfield sites at which at least a Phase II environmental site assessment is conducted, and the assessment indicates that the sites are contaminated with hazardous substances.
 The CAR must maintain records on funds that will be used to carry out this task to ensure compliance with this requirement. - 6.
 If the CAR makes a subgrant to a local government that includes an amount (not to exceed 10% of the subgrant) for Brownfields Program development and implementation, the terms and conditions of that agreement must include a provision that ensures that the local government subgrantee maintains records adequate to ensure compliance with the limits on the amount of subgrant funds that may be expended for this purpose. - 7.
-Under CERCLA § 104(k)(5)(B), CARs and subgrantees may use up to 5% of the amount of federal funding for this cooperative agreement for administrative costs, including indirect costs under 2 CFR § 200.414.
-The limit on administrative costs for this agreement is \$72,500.
-The total amount of indirect costs and any direct costs for cooperative agreement administration by the CAR or subgrant administration by subrecipients paid for by EPA under the cooperative agreement, or used to meet the recipient's cost share, may not exceed this amount.
-As required by 2 CFR § 200.403(d), the CAR and subgrantees must classify administrative costs as direct or indirect consistently and may not classify the same types of cost in both categories.
+Under CERCLA § 104(k)(5)(E), CARs and subgrantees may use up to 5% of the direct EPA funding for this cooperative agreement for administrative costs, including indirect costs under 2 CFR § 200.414.
+The limit on administrative costs for the CAR under this agreement is \$195,000.
+The total amount of indirect costs and any direct costs for cooperative agreement administration by the CAR paid for by EPA under the cooperative agreement shall not exceed this amount.
+Note that additional administrative costs may be allowed when using program income received under this cooperative agreement (see Section IV.D.2.).
+Subgrantees and borrowers may use up to 5% of the amount of Federal funds in their subawards for administrative costs.
+As required by 2 CFR § 200.403(d), the CAR and subgrantees must classify administrative costs as direct or indirect consistently and shall not classify the same types of costs in both categories.
+[Note, borrowers cannot charge indirect costs.]